coderefinery/train-the-trainer/content/streaming-practice-1.md

 * Instructor B: engages when it's time.

-:::{info} The "going live" process with the director
+:::{admonition} The "going live" process with the director

 * (Director: Announce it's almost time)
 * (Director: asks everyone else in the call to turn off their videos.)